Specialist Physiotherapy at Body Logic Physiotherapy

 Leadership and mentoring within Body Logic physiotherapy

-Several specialist physiotherapists at Body Logic Physiotherapy are actively involved with clinical research of complex problems such as low back pain, osteoarthritis, pelvic pain, incontinence and pelvic organ prolapse.
+Several specialist physiotherapists at Body Logic Physiotherapy are actively involved with clinical research of complex problems such as low back pain, osteoarthritis.
 This expertise and knowledge is shared with all the physiotherapists at Body Logic on a regular basis.

 At Body Logic Physiotherapy, our physiotherapy team work collaboratively to help you achieve the best outcome.